 Chromebooks are great at so many things.
 They’re an inexpensive alternative to many laptops and their storage is largely cloud-based for extra convenience.
-You can use them for all of your chat needs, but what if you want to use Skype on Chromebook?
-There are actually two ways to use Skype on Chromebook, so let’s jump right in and show you how it’s done.
+You can use them for all of your chat needs, but what if you want to use Skype on Chromebook devices?
+There are actually two ways to use Skype on Chromebook products, so let’s jump right in and show you how it’s done.

 Editor’s tip: New to the world of Chromebooks?
 Our Chromebook Buyer’s guide helps explain what a Chromebook can and can’t do, your options, and more.

 How to use Skype on Chromebook using the browser